 In Year Three, students spend a semester on a work placement within a leading and dynamic agricultural or agrifood enterprise.

-The BSc Agricultural Science degree will encourage and facilitate study abroad opportunities for students as they arise and where they are high-quality and consistent with the mission and quality education outcomes mission of the BSc Agricultural Science degree at NUI Galway.
+The BSc Agricultural Science degree will encourage and facilitate study abroad opportunities for students as they arise and where they are high-quality and consistent with the mission and quality education outcomes mission of the BSc Agricultural Science degree at University of Galway.

 Related Student Organisations